Robert Munro, 18th Baron of Foulis: Youth in Scotland

 While still very young, in 1603, Robert became the 18th Baron of Foulis, after the death of his father Hector Munro, 17th Baron of Foulis.
 Being a minor, he was by dispensation and special warrant from James VI of Scotland, dated 8 January 1608, served heir male and provision to his father, all of the lands of Easter Fowlis.

 He married Margaret Sutherland, daughter of William Sutherland, 9th of Duffus on 24 November 1610.

-At a meeting of the Privy Council held on 27 March 1612, a commission was granted to Robert Munro of Foulis, along with others, including Alexander Gordon, brother of John Gordon, 13th Earl of Sutherland, John Munro of Lemlair, George Munro of Tarlogie and Andrew Munro of Novar for the apprehension of two men charged with stealing from George Munro of Tarrell and bringing the alleged thieves before the Council to be delivered to the Justice for trial.
+At a meeting of the Privy Council held on 27 March 1612, a commission was granted to Robert Munro of Foulis, along with others, including Alexander Gordon, brother of John Gordon, 13th Earl of Sutherland, John Munro of Lemlair, George Munro of Tarlogie and Andrew Munro of Novar for the apprehension of two men charged with stealing from George Munro of Tarrell, and bringing the alleged thieves before the Council to be delivered to the Justice for trial.

-Robert had another commission along with the Earl of Sutherland and others on 15 March 1614, to apprehend three men at the instance of William Sutherland of Duffus for having murdered a certain Donald Angus Gairson, who failed to appear before the Justice on the day appointed to answer the charge against them.
+Robert had another commission, along with the Earl of Sutherland and others, on 15 March 1614 to apprehend three men who had failed to appear before the Justice on the day appointed to answer the charge, at the instance of William Sutherland of Duffus, of having murdered a certain Donald Angus Gairson.
 The murderers were captured and put on trial.

-During Robert's chieftaincy of his clan, a feud arose between John Gordon, 13th Earl of Sutherland (chief of Clan Sutherland) and George Sinclair, 5th Earl of Caithness (chief of Clan Sinclair), caused by the latter hunting on the former's lands.
+During Robert's chieftaincy of his clan, a feud arose between John Gordon, 13th Earl of Sutherland (chief of Clan Sutherland) and George Sinclair, 5th Earl of Caithness (chief of Clan Sinclair), caused by Sinclair hunting on Sutherland's lands.
 Robert, being connected to the Sutherlands by marriage, sent a number of men from his clan to support the Earl of Sutherland.
 The Clan Mackay and the MacLeods of Assynt also assisted the Sutherlands.
-The Earl of Caithness gathered his forces and proceeded into Sutherland, however having heard of the large army that faced him he sent messengers to Sutherland with proposals of a peaceful settlement.
+The Earl of Caithness gathered his forces and proceeded into Sutherland; however, having heard of the large army that faced him, he sent messengers to Sutherland with proposals of a peaceful settlement.
 His proposals of peace were refused and he was assured of battle the next morning.
 The Earl of Sutherland's army lined up, consisting of the Mackays on the left wing, the Sutherlands in the centre and the Munros and MacLeods on the right wing.
 As they advanced, Caithness's men fled, and the Munros went home not having engaged in battle, it is said to their disappointment.

-Robert is said to have had costly habits, and by 1618 he was so impoverished that he had to dispone his estate to his relative, Simon Fraser, 6th Lord Lovat, chief of Clan Fraser of Lovat, who remained in possession of the Barony of Foulis for some years.
+Robert is said to have had costly habits, and by 1618 he was so impoverished that he had to dispone his estate to his relative Simon Fraser, 6th Lord Lovat, chief of Clan Fraser of Lovat, who remained in possession of the Barony of Foulis for some years.

 Soldier of Fortune

 In June 1626 Robert joined the Scottish regiment of Donald Mackay, 1st Lord Reay (1591–1649), which was then being recruited for Danish service, largely in the Scottish Highlands.
-The actions of this unit are well documented in the famous History of Mackay's Regiment written by his cousin Robert Monro of Obsdale, and published in 1637.
+The actions of this unit are well documented in the famous 1637 History of Mackay's Regiment written by his cousin Robert Monro of Obsdale.